 How to make this citrus dressing recipe vegan:

-What kind of salad should I make to go with this citrus vinaigrette recipe?
+What kind of salad should I make to go with this citrus vinaigrette dressing?

-I’ve found that this dressing is a great pairing for almost any salad you can dream up, including my Turkey Burger Salad (or even to dress Air Fryer Brussels Sprouts), but my very favorite one would include:
+I’ve found that this citrus vinaigrette recipe is a great pairing for almost any salad you can dream up, including my ground turkey salad and Thanksgiving salad (or even to dress blistered tomatoes before serving with toasty bread), but my very favorite one would include:

 - arugula and/or spinach